dariodepa/tiledesk-docs/apis/api/README.md

 This API is an SSL-only API.
 You must be a Tiledesk user to make API requests.

+Tiledesk supports the following user roles:

+* Guest: Any unknown visitor to your site who’s not logged in.
+* User:  A user is a signed-in visitor using JWT token o converted from guest type.
+* Agent: Agents are your organization’s team members who will log into the dashboard and respond to your customer’s chats
+* Admin: It's an agent with special permissions
+* Owner: It's the project creator.

 Tiledesk supports two authentication methods:

 * Basic Authentication